-As part of this work we are leading an industry-wide BFI Screen Sector Task Force, a cross-industry group, representing the breadth of the screen sector – from production to distribution, international sales, exhibition, skills development and bodies representing television, animation, VFX and skills – tasked with the recovery plan for the sector on behalf of the UK Government.
+As part of this work we are leading an industry-wide BFI Screen Sector Task Force, a cross-industry group representing the breadth of the screen sector – from production to distribution, international sales, exhibition, skills development and bodies representing television, animation, VFX and skills – tasked with the recovery plan for the sector on behalf of the UK Government.

 In order to help the sector in returning to work as quickly and safely as possible, the Task Force has developed sector specific codes of practice for both film and high-end TV drama production, and for workers and customers in cinemas and exhibition venues.

-New support for independent cinemas
+Support for independent cinemas